- Home

 - 1578

-- Sir Francis Drake, after sailing through Strait of Magellan raids Valparaiso.
+- Sir Francis Drake, after sailing through Strait of Magellan, raids Valparaiso.

 - 1560

-- Charles IX becomes king of France.
+- Ten-year-old Charles IX becomes king of France, with Queen Mother Catherine de' Medici as regent.

 - 1496